jaumebonet/RGcrawler/README.md

 **Can I be bloqued from RG?**
 No idea.
 Scrapping is not something web apps like.
 This is just a fix waiting for RG to release an API.
 If you query too many pages you might be bloqued for a while (that is, for example, what Google Scholar does), but I´ve never reached that limit with my (small) tests.

+**Why some authors are not recognised when I can see them in my browser?**
+Well.
+Some authors have they profile configured in such a way that you can't actually see their profile unless you are logged to ResearchGate.
+I'm sure the identification cookies can be loaded so that it will look like you are connected, but I´m not going to get into this right now.
+But... you know... feel free to fork and build upon this!!

 **Will the library be updated regularly?**
 I'm basically using this to (semi)automatically update my CV.
 Thus, I cannot say.
 Of course, anybody is more than welcomed to fork and better this (there is soo much that can be improved!).
 Keep in mind that a scrapper totally depends on the web app layout, which means that any change in RG can invalidate the whole thing... just FYI.